Reading time: 9 min.

 Hair transplant cost chart for 1500 hair grafts in the UK

 Had Prince Harry got his hair restoration surgery after moving to California, assuming he had still received 1500 grafts, the Los Angeles hair transplant cost would have been around $15,000 at a high-end clinic, so not much different from the UK.
-But the cost of an average hair restoration surgery would have been significantly higher than in the UK: over $11,500.
+It should be noted that an average hair restoration surgery cost would have been significantly higher in the US than in the UK: over $11,500.

 Average LA hair transplant cost chart